May30Sal/Game_Mania_Store_Website_2/README.md

 :canada:
 # "Game Mania Store" Website (Part 2)
-Last part of the final project created for the class Coding for Font-End on the Senai Fullstack Developer Course.<br/>
+Second part of the final project created for the class Coding for Font-End on the Senai Fullstack Developer Course.<br/>
 The goal of this project is to create a website for a fictitious store and demonstrate the concepts learned during the Front-End class.

 ### 📄Activities